5 June 2025

 Terrasse sur l’Auberge, 97 De la Commune Street East

 For sweeping views of the Old Port and the Saint-Lawrence River, this terrasse atop the altogether charming Auberge du Vieux Port is a hard one to beat.
-Classic cocktails done with a twist, tartares and a raw bar as fresh as can be, maybe even a magnificent fireworks display over the water; this is Old Montreal seen from above at its finest.
+Classic cocktails done with a twist, tartares, oysters and fabulous mains, maybe even a magnificent fireworks display over the water; this is Old Montreal seen from above at its finest.

 Terrasse Place d’Armes, 55 Saint-Jacques Street West